biobricks/streaming-sequence-extractor/README.md

-WARNING: This code is not yet fully working.
+WARNING: This module is not production ready.
+Needs more testing.

 Stream processor that takes GenBank, FASTA or SBOL formats as input and streams out just the sequence data (DNA, RNA or Amino Acid sequences) with all formatting and meta-data removed.

-Optionally you can specify a FASTA header to be appended to each sequence, which can be specified as a function..
+Optionally you can specify a FASTA header to be appended to each sequence.

-The input stream can contain a mix of the supported formats.
-E.g. you can stream a FASTA file followed by an SBOL file and then a GenBank file.

-This module was written to facilitate building of BLAST databases from large amounts of user-contributed files, while using the FASTA header to reference back to the original database entry for the user-contributed file.
+This module was written to facilitate building of BLAST databases from large amounts of user-contributed sequence files, while using the appended FASTA header to reference the BLAST query results back to the original file.

 This is not a strict parser.
-It will successfully parse things that only have a vague resemblance to their correct formats.
+It will successfully parse things that only bear a vague resemblance to their correct formats.
 This parser is meant to be fast, asynchronous and platform-independent.
 If you need strict format validation look elsewhere.

 # Usage